lethain/staff-eng/src/markdown/guides/staff-projects.md

 Some folks were even skeptical of the Staff project concept overall.
 [Nelson Elhage](https://staffeng.com/stories/nelson-elhage ) said,

-> I'm instinctively a little bit wary of this sort of idea of a staff project, in part because one of the archetypes of Staff Engineers that I've seen are people who don't necessarily run grand projects themselves or do big things.
+> I'm instinctively a little bit wary of this sort of idea of a staff project, in part because one of the archetypes of Staff engineers that I've seen are people who don't necessarily run grand projects themselves or do big things.
 But just are sort of incredibly effective gurus and routers who make the whole engineering organization run better.

 There are also folks like [Dan Na](https://staffeng.com/stories/dan-na) or [Damian Schenkelman](https://staffeng.com/stories/damian-schenkelman) who took a detour through engineering management to reach the role.
 Damian describes bypassing the Staff project,